 Wild Strawberry Seeds

-Wild strawberries are perennial plants native to the Northern hemisphere.
+Wild strawberry seeds are easy to germinate.
+Germination may take 2-4 weeks depending on conditions.
+Strawberry seeds started in the spring will generally produce berries near the end of summer.
+Wild strawberries are perennial and native to the Northern hemisphere.
 The plants are everbearing and will produce berries up until the first frost hits.
 The red strawberries are not only delicious but also very aromatic.
 When walking through the woods you can often smell wild strawberries before you can spot them.
 The berries are smaller than the common strawberry but have a much more intense flavour.
 Wild strawberries can be found in forests, wetlands, meadows, and alongside streams.

 Perennial: Hardy in zones 5 to 9